9167

 Applied Materials Inventory Days Outstanding

-This quarter, Applied Materials's DIO came in at 147, which is 4 days above its five-year average, suggesting that the company's inventory levels are higher than what we've seen in the past.
+This quarter, Applied Materials's DIO came in at 148, which is 7 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

 Pricing Power